 Successful completion of this program provides a foundation for students to take written and/or performance examinations leading to select credentials.
 Students should be aware that there are legal restrictions that apply to interpreters in the State of Illinois.
-Individuals in Illinois working toward becoming (or already working as) interpreters should familiarize themselves with the Interpreter for the Deaf Licensure Act of 2007
+Individuals in Illinois working toward becoming (or already working as) interpreters should familiarize themselves with the Interpreter for the Deaf Licensure Act of 2007.

-Num ber Course Title Credits ITP 101 Introduction to Interpreting 3 ITP 110 Consecutive Interpreting: English to ASL 3 ITP 111 Consecutive Interpreting: ASL to English 3 Simultaneous Interpreting: English to ASL I ITP 121 Simultaneous Interpreting: ASL to English I 3 ITP 200 Transliterating and the Educational Setting 3 ITP 211 Simultaneous Interpreting: ASL to English II 3 Interpreting: Dialogic Discourse ITP 216 Simultaneous Interpreting: English to ASL II 3 ITP 220 Interpreting Practicum 5 SGN 205 American Sign Language V 3 American Sign Language: Cultural Perspective4
+Numl ber Course Title Cre dits Introduction to Interpreting ITP 110 Consecutive Interpreting: English to ASL 3 ITP 111 Consecutive Interpreting: ASL to English 3 Simultaneous Intepreting: English to ASL I ITP 121 Simultaneous Interpreting: ASL to English I 3 ITP 200 Transliterating and the Educational Setting 3 ITP 211 Simultaneous Interpreting: ASL to English II 3 ITP 215 Interpreting: Dialogic Discourse 4 ITP 216 Simultaneous Interpreting: English to ASL II 3 ITP 220 Interpreting Practicum 5 SGN 205 American Sign Language V 3 American Sign Language: Cultural Perspective 4